timof1308/Blackforest-Damage-Classification/README.md

 # Estimating Tree Damages Using Remote Sensing Data in the Black Forest in Germany

-Masterthesis written by Timo Fischer
+Masterthesis written by Timo Fischer in June 2022

-## Abgabe des Programmcodes
+## About this Repository

 The design, implementation, and evaluation of a model for estimating forest condition in the Black Forest was done in the Python programming language (version 3.8).
 The program code was created in Jupyter Notebooks, which are presented in this directory.
 The naming of the notebooks with the numbers "00" to "07" is based on the procedure of the thesis according to the CRISP-DM procedure model.
 The business understanding for the understanding of the forest inventories can be taken from the thesis.